Aeroluna/LunaCoopMod/README.md

 ## Zagara

-- Changed Zagara's temporary units to visually burrow away instead of exploding when expiring.
 - Added Swarm Networks.
   - Can summon Swarm Locus at a targeted location that will unload temporary units to fight.
   - Temporary zerg last 60 seconds, are uncontrollable, and attack closest enemies.
   - Queen will try to place Creep Tumor if no other Creep Tumors nearby.
   - Limited to 4.
+- Changed Zagara's temporary units to visually burrow away instead of exploding when expiring.

 If there is one think Stukov P3 has taught me, it's that throwing free units at Amon is fun as hell.
 The Creep Tumors also act as a form of creep spread that Zagara is lacking.
-These act as a sort of top bar ability that Zagara is missing.

 - Added P4: Subterranean Tide
   - Advantage: Swarm Networks are no longer limited, cost 25% less, and spawn 50% more units.